gyselroth/docxBox/README.md

 **Hint:** To find out field identifiers use docxBox's ``lsd`` command.

-Setting field values includes also preview texts of otherwise generic fields, which in some word processing applications have to be updated manually.
+Setting field values includes also preview texts of otherwise **generic fields**, which in some word processing applications have to be updated manually.

 ````docxbox sfv foo.docx "PRINTDATE" "10.01.2020"````
 Updates the shown text of all print-date fields' to ``10.01.2020``.